 The Entomological Society of America (ESA) is the largest organization in the world serving the professional and scientific needs of entomologists and individuals in related disciplines.
 Founded in 1889, ESA has nearly 7,000 members affiliated with educational institutions, health agencies, private industry, and government.
 Members are researchers, teachers, extension service personnel, administrators, marketing representatives, research technicians, consultants, students, pest management professionals, and hobbyists.

 ESA is a 501(c)3 not-for-profit professional society governed by a board comprised of members.
 The headquarters office is located in Annapolis, Maryland.

-ESA publishes six internationally acclaimed journals that provide unsurpassed coverage of the broad science of entomology, as well as American Entomologist, a colorful, quarterly magazine.
+ESA publishes eight internationally acclaimed journals that provide unsurpassed coverage of the broad science of entomology, as well as American Entomologist, a colorful, quarterly magazine.

 Additionally, ESA offers employment opportunities on our website from a wide range of institutions and companies employing entomologists and individuals in related fields.

 These and many other benefits and services make ESA membership valued by entomologists throughout the world.